penguin359/chocolatey-packages/README.md

 ### Folder Structure

 * icons - Where you keep icon files for the packages.
 This is done to reduce issues when packages themselves move around.
+* \_plugins - additional AU plugins for package updates
+* \_scripts - additional scripts from the AU package template
-* setup - items for prepping the system to ensure for auto packaging.
+* \_setup - items for prepping the system to ensure for auto packaging.

 For setting up your own automatic package repository, please see [Automatic Packaging](https://chocolatey.org/docs/automatic-packages)